Make a career in teaching.

 Desirable:

-• Experience in conducting and delivering workshops, information sessions and/or evidence based programmes to adults
+• Experience in conducting and delivering training, workshops, information sessions and/or evidence based programmes to adults

 Employment and Reporting Arrangements